Nurse Practitioner vs Registered Nurse

 |Licensing & Certification||Both the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners offer NP certification exams.
-Nurses must also register with the Board of Nursing in the state where they choose to work.||Registered nurses must register with the Board of Nursing in the state where they work.
+Nurses must also register with the Board of Nursing in the state where they choose to work.
+Please note that NPs also must pass the NCLEX-RN exam, typically prior to beginning graduate school.||Registered nurses must register with the Board of Nursing in the state where they work.
 This registration includes sitting for the National Council Licensure Examination (NCLEX-RN) as well as completing an application and paying a fee.
 RNs who move to another state must register with the board in that state, although a reexamination is not generally required.|

-|Continuing Education Requirements||Certification with the AANP must be renewed every 5 years.
+|Continuing Education Requirements||Certification with the AANP must be renewed every five years.
 In order to renew, NPs much have completed at least 1000 hours of clinical practice since the date of their last certification, in addition to 75 hours of continuing education.
 These hours must be focused on the same population in which the NP specializes (e.g., pediatrics or gerontology).
-ANCC recertification is also required every 5 years.
-ANCC requires at least 150 continuing education hours, including 51% that is directly related to the NPs focus and 25 hours in pharmacotherapeutics.||Continuing education requirements for RNs vary from state to state.
+ANCC recertification is also required every five years.
+The ANCC requires at least 150 continuing education hours, including 51 percent that is directly related to the NPs focus and 25 hours in pharmacotherapeutics.||Continuing education requirements for RNs vary from state to state.
 Some states do not require continuing education units for RNs.
 More information is available from each state’s Board of Nursing and from the National Council of State Boards of Nursing.|

-||There are a huge number of specialties available to RNs, with professional certifications available in most of them.
+|Specialization||There are a huge number of specialties available to RNs, with professional certifications available in most of them.
 The following are some of the most in demand at the moment:

 |Successful Personalities||In many states NPs are free to work without the direct supervision of a physician, meaning the most successful NPs are independent and organized.
 Patient communication is also an integral part of an NPs job, so these skills, along with empathy and the ability to interact with a very diverse population are also important to have.||Like any nursing profession, RNs should possess a marked ability to empathize along with the ability to keep a cool head in stressful situations.
 Because they often work under the supervision of other nurses, physicians, and administrators, RNs should also have good communication skills and the ability to interact professionally with other healthcare providers as well as patients.|

-|Average Salary||According to the Bureau of Labor Statistics, as of 2013, the median annual salary for a Nurse Practitioner is $92,670.||According to the Bureau of Labor Statistics, as of 2012 the median annual salary for a Registered Nurse is $65,470.|
+|Average Salary||According to the Bureau of Labor Statistics (BLS May 2017), the median annual salary for a nurse practitioner is $103,880.||According to the BLS (May 2017), the median annual salary for a registered nurse is $70,000.|

-|Occupational Demand||The demand for all Advanced Practice Registered Nurses, including Nurse Practitioners, is expected to grow by 31% through the year 2022, which is much faster than average for all other occupations (BLS, 2012).||The demand for RNs in the U.S. is expected to increase by 19% through the year 2022, which is faster than the average of all other occupations (BLS, 2012).|
+|Occupational Demand||Openings for NPs are expected to grow by 36 percent between 2016 and 2026, which is much faster than the 7 percent average for all U.S. occupations (BLS 2018).||Openings for RNs in the U.S. are expected to increase 15 percent between 2016 and 2026, which is also faster than the average of all occupations (BLS 2018).|